harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-ecr-step-settings.md

 ## Optional Configuration

 Use the following settings to add additional configuration to the step.
+Settings specific to containers, such as **Set Container Resources**, are not applicable when using the step in a stage with VM or Harness Cloud build infrastructure.

 ### Base Image Connector